sschwindt/hydro-informatics/docs/source/numerics/tm3d.rst

 	-   File format: ``.qsl``
 	-   Prepare with any text editor

 Optional files such as a friction data file or a liquid boundary file can also be implemented, but are not featured here.
-Read more about input data files and their formats in the `TELEMAc introduction <telemac.html>`__.
+Read more about input data files and their formats in the `TELEMAC introduction <telemac.html>`__.

 .. _prepro-SALOME: